ritikkorde/DevOps/Docker-notes.md

   - envionment
   - configs
-**A hypervisor** is software that allows multiple virtual machines (VMs) to run on a single physical computer Docker image =is actually excutable file(in file instruction to how container created )
+**A hypervisor** is software that allows multiple virtual machines (VMs) to run on a single physical computer **Docker image**
+Docker container image is a lightweight, standalone, executable package of software that includes everything needed to run an application: code, runtime, system tools, system libraries and settings.

+Docker image =is actually excutable file(in file instruction to how container created )
  - image is basically like static screenshot or static snapshot of what the code